Liberty Choir board and staff

 MJ Paranzino is the director of four community choirs – Brighton City Singers, South London Choir, West London Choir, and Hastings Town Singers.
-She is also an entertainer, composer and arranger who has been leading vocal workshops in the UK and the USA for twenty years.
+She is also an entertainer, composer and arranger who runs vocal workshops for groups and corporations.
 She is passionate about singing and how it is a force for all that is positive in life.
-MJ’s Choirs are non-auditioning choirs, with over 300 members.
-The choirs sing all styles of music, from Mozart, gospel to rock.
-She music directs Liberty Choir, creates the music programme, and is responsible for auditioning and training new musical directors and accompanists needed to staff the choirs as we extend into an increasing number of prisons.
+MJ’s Choirs are non-auditioning choirs, with over 200 members.
+The choirs sing all styles of music..
+She music directs Liberty Choir, creates the music programme, and is responsible for auditioning and training new musical directors and accompanists as we extend into an increasing number of prisons.

 Co-founder of the Liberty Choir

 Ginny Dougary is an award-winning journalist best known for her interviews with the great and the good.
 She worked for The Times for several decades and her work has appeared all over the world.
-She now writes freelance for a variety of newspapers and magazines.
-Her role is to develop and extend the Liberty Choir programme, lobby, publicise, create opportunities and be an advocate for the prisoners and the Liberty Choirs.
+She now writes freelance for a variety of newspapers and magazines in the UK and Australia.
+Her role is to develop and extend the Liberty Choir programme, lobby, publicise, create opportunities both in and outside prisons, including events and fundraising, and be an advocate for the prisoners and the Liberty Choirs.

 Paul Webster was appointed Editor of The Observer in April 2018.
 Prior to that he held the post of Deputy Editor since 1996.
 Previously he was Foreign Editor and Home Editor on The Guardian and Business News Chief Sub Editor at The Sunday Times.